patrickt/recschemes/README.md

 To render a file to GFM+footnotes, run `./ghost FILE`. org-babel generates Haskell source.

-The generated code samples in `src/` are licensed under the Solopsistic Public License, or the Unlicense.
-All rights to the blog entries in `org/` are reserved; you may not copy or alter their text.
+These blog entries and code samples are distributed under the CC BY-NC-SA 4.0 license.